metriport/metriport/packages/terminology/README.md

 1. Download the Metathesaurus from [UMLS Knowledge Sources](https://www.nlm.nih.gov/research/umls/licensedcontent/umlsknowledgesources.html)
    **Note:** The file is large - 4 GB compressed and 28 GB uncompressed.
 Releases occur twice a year.

-1. Place the file into the package's root directory and name it `terminology.db`

 ### Seeding the Database

 If you're setting up from the raw Metathesaurus file, you'll need to seed the database.
 We currently support crosswalks for ICD-10 to SNOMED and SNOMED to ICD-10.